VishwamAI/CyberCity/README.md

 chmod +x macosinstall.sh
 ./macosinstall.sh
 ```
-- if do you want uninstall the application
+- if do you want uninstall the application in linux

 ```
 chmod +x uninstall.sh